Universal Studios vs. Islands of Adventure: Do you know the difference and which is better for you?

 Category Winner: Islands of Adventure – because they have an award winning restaurant and the better of the two Harry Potter eateries!

-Well, if we do say so ourselves, we gave you a pretty detailed breakdown of all the rides offered at Universal Studios vs. Islands of Adventure in our first category: “Amount of Things to Do.”
+Well, if I do say so myself, I gave you a pretty detailed breakdown of all the rides offered at Universal Studios vs. Islands of Adventure in our first category: “Amount of Things to Do.”

-But, as we all already know, quantity doesn’t always mean quality.
+But, as you all already know, quantity doesn’t always mean quality.
 So, let’s put the quality of each park’s rides to the test, shall we?!

 However, the majority of the other offerings are some sort of motion simulator that combine 3D screens with sharp twists, turns, and movements, which can start to feel repetitive.